Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films

 Note that our model is applicable to a superconductor-insulator-superconductor (S-I-S) junction, as long as the thickness of each superconducting layer, $d\ll \lambda,\xi$.
-Such an S-I-S junction can be realized by the growth of superconducting layer on both surfaces of an insulating thin film to form a sandwich structure.
-Other possible material realization includes but is not limited to superconducting TMDs.
+Such an S-I-S junction can be realized by the growth of a superconducting layer on both surfaces of an insulating thin film to form a sandwich structure.
+Other possible material realizations include but are not limited to superconducting TMDs.

 The 2D model given in Eq.~\eqref{eq:f1} can be further simplified.
-First, we consider the local tunneling between the two layers only, so that $\int_{2}^{1}\bf{A}\cdot\d\bf{s}=0$ in the Landau gauge.
+First, we consider the local tunneling between the two layers only, so that $\int_{2}^{1}\bf{A}\cdot d\bf{s}=0$ in the Landau gauge.
 Second, the Landau gauge choice gives rise to an explicitly $y$-independent form of GL free energy.
-Moreover, possible minima of the GL free energy functional are always given by $\partial_{y}\psi_{l=1,2}=0$.
-Thus, the original 2D model can be simplified by the substitution $\psi_{l}(\br)\to\psi_{l}(x),$ and the GL free energy functional will be reduced to the one-dimensional form as follows,
+Moreover, possible minima of the GL free-energy functional are always given by $\partial_{y}\psi_{l=1,2}=0$.
+Thus, the original 2D model can be simplified by the substitution $\psi_{l}(\br)\to\psi_{l}(x),$ and the GL free-energy functional will be reduced to the one-dimensional form as follows,

-where a magnetic field dependent wave vector $k_0=2\pi Ha/\Phi_0$ is introduced, and the corresponding length scale reads $a_0={}2\pi/k_0=\Phi_0/Ha$.
+where a magnetic field-dependent wave vector $k_0=2\pi Ha/\Phi_0$ is introduced, and the corresponding length scale reads $a_0={}2\pi/k_0=\Phi_0/Ha$.
 The convenience of these notations will be seen later.
-Taking variations with respect to $\psi_l^*$ in Eq.~\eqref{freeEne}, we obtain coupled GL equations:
+Taking variations with respect to $\psi_l^*$ in Eq.~\eqref{freeEne}, we obtain coupled GL equations,

 where $l,\bar{l}=1,2$, and $\bar{l}$ represents the opposite layer to $l$.